-Spicy Lentil Stew with Butternut Squash
+Spicy Lentil Soup with Butternut Squash

 This is my version of the spicy squash, eggplant, and lentil stew from Suvir Saran's cookbook, Indian Home Cooking.